 Driving your video audience to one global channel will consolidate your viewership and channel subscribers and make it easier for users to find your channel in YouTube search.
 However, once discovered, it may become challenging to engage with your subscribers from across the world as a single audience since content is available in multiple languages.
 So, your channel’s audience will be fragmented by language, and your channel community will see posts, comments and feed updates in many different languages.

 To help your video audience stay engaged, you might consider adding subtitles and captions to your videos to make your content more accessible and available to a larger audience.
-You might also create unique sections and playlists on your channel for each key market to provide a consolidated offering by language and drive watch time.
+You may also create unique sections and playlists on your channel for each key market to provide a consolidated offering by language and drive watch time.

-With all of your content in one place, your team can focus all resources on managing this single channel and make it easier to maintain consistent global branding and tone.
+With all of your content in one place, your team can focus on deploying all resources on managing this single channel and make it easier to maintain consistent global branding and tone.
 Of course, the actual number of resources needed to manage a channel will depend entirely on how often you plan to upload content and the intensity of your individual channel strategy.
 Being consistent with uploads, ensuring brand equity and audience management is critical to growing a successful channel.

 Multiple channels, each with unique language content